BeverlyFigueroa/Projects/index.md

 Here are some of the case studies I've worked on that display my knowledge of different data analytic software:

 1. **[Python Projects](https://github.com/BeverlyFigueroa/Projects/blob/main/BikeProject.pdf)**<br>
    These are some of the fun programs I created in Python.
+(Click the green RUN button to see the program in action)
    - [Slot Machine Game](https://replit.com/@BeverlyFigueroa/SlotMachinepy#main.py)<br>
      I created a slot machine program that lets you gamble tokens.
    - [Dinosaur Park Party](https://replit.com/@BeverlyFigueroa/DinoParkpy#main.py)<br>